dopeboy/dopeboy.github.io/_posts/2015-2-27-consulting.md

 Having been a salaried employee in my past jobs, I was guaranteed to make a fixed sum per time period whether I completed `y` tasks per day or `y+1` tasks per day.
 Furthermore, the completion of a task resulted in the "award" of another one.
 This was OK because the more tasks I accomplished, the more productive I was.
 The more productive I was, the more impact I had on the company, more recognition was received, etc.

 Consulting (especially under fixed contract) changes this around.
 The one and only goal I have is to minimize the time it takes for me to deliver a working product to specification.
 The quicker I deliver, the more money I get rewarded.
-Speed is of the essence.
+Time is literally money.
 This has pushed me to optimize my tool chain and processes so that my analysis->execute->test->deploy cycles are as tight as possible. *I realize that there are such things as bonuses under the salaried practice.
 I would argue getting frequent "micro-bonuses" as opposed to one big yearly bonus still has an impact on how differently time is valued under each practice.*

 I want to be clear that I don't think one practice is better than another.
 But it is interesting to experience both.